AdobeDocs/adobeio-auth/OAuth/OAuth.md

 The process of providing secure access to protected resources has two stages, **authorization** and **authentication**.
 It is important to understand that they are separate concepts.

 - **Authorization** is the process of granting permission to a user to access a protected resource.
 Because authentication is usually a prerequisite for granting access, these two terms often occur together.
 - **Authentication** is the process of determining that a user is who she claims to be.
-Authentication can be checked by Adobe's own identity provider, or a trusted third party authentication domain, such as Google, Facebook, or a corporate LDAP.
+Authentication can be checked by Adobe's own identity provider, the Identity Management Services (IMS).